how to explore bagan by bike

 And all instances of Buddha in many formats.

-After a couple of hours cooling down in the room, where trying to find somewhere to stay in our next stop Nyaungshwe, Inle Lake is like trying to raise the dead.
+After a couple of hours cooling down in the room, and where trying to find somewhere to stay in our next stop Nyaungshwe, Inle Lake is like trying to raise the dead.
 The Internet sucks here in Myanmar, worst country so far by a long way.

-Shwesandaw Pagoda for Sunset
+Head to Shwesandaw Pagoda for Sunset in Bagan

 We head out for sunset to the Shwesandaw pagoda.
 This time we ride along the Anawrahta road – its much quieter and a better road by far, lined with mature trees that provide some shade and dotted with glorious looking pagodas that appear to draw no visitors.